 The bones comprising the wrist include

-Wrist is well stabilized by its ligaments without sacrificing stability of the joint.
+The wrist is well stabilized by its ligaments without sacrificing the stability of the joint.

 Bones of the Wrist

-There are total of eight carpal bones arranged in two rows.
+There are eight carpal bones arranged in two rows.
 Together, the carpal bones form a convex surface, which articulates with the concave surface of the radius and articular disc.